 - Elements of financial statements

 - Presentation and additional disclosures

 - Preparation of external financial reports for combined entities, associates and joint arrangements

-ACCA Diploma in IFRS (DipIFR) is assessed by a single three-hour written exam.
+ACCA Diploma in IFRS (DipIFR) is assessed by a single 3Hour 15Minutes computer based exam.
 You will need to achieve a 50 per cent mark or above to complete the paper.

 The exam is held twice a year – in June and December at ACCA’s exam centres.